wacncontent/CustomizeTool/addCommentOutput/articles/search/search-get-started-management-api.md

 ##Configure the application

 Before you can run the sample application, you must enable authentication so that requests sent from the client application to the resource manager endpoint can be accepted.
-The authentication requirement originates with the [Azure Resource Manager](http://msdn.microsoft.com/library/azure/dn790568.aspx), which is the basis for all portal-related operations requested via an API, including those related to Search service management.
+The authentication requirement originates with the [Azure Resource <!-- deleted by customization Manager](http://msdn.microsoft.com/zh-cn/library/azure/dn790568.aspx) --><!-- keep by customization: begin --> Manager](http://msdn.microsoft.com/library/azure/dn790568.aspx) <!-- keep by customization: end -->, which is the basis for all portal-related operations requested via an API, including those related to Search service management.
 The service management API for Azure Search is simply an extension of the Azure Resource Manager, and thus inherits its dependencies.

 Azure Resource Manager requires Azure Active Directory service as its identity provider.

 To obtain an access token that will allow requests to reach the resource manager, the client application includes a code segment that calls Active Directory.
-The code segment, plus the prerequisite steps to using the code segment, were borrowed from this article: [Authenticating Azure Resource Manager requests](http://msdn.microsoft.com/library/azure/dn790557.aspx).
+The code segment, plus the prerequisite steps to using the code segment, were borrowed from this article: [Authenticating Azure Resource Manager <!-- deleted by customization requests](http://msdn.microsoft.com/zh-cn/library/azure/dn790557.aspx) --><!-- keep by customization: begin --> requests](http://msdn.microsoft.com/library/azure/dn790557.aspx) <!-- keep by customization: end -->.

 You can follow the instructions in the above link, or use the steps in this document if you prefer to go through the tutorial step by step.